muratk3n/thirdwave/en/README.md

 ---

-Gobble gobble, though not a great power, displays some of the same behavs lately.
+Gobble gobble, though not a great power, displays some of the same behaviours lately..
 Kabuki theather power, throwing its little kabuki tantrum on the way down.

 ---